Murders of Claudia Maupin and Oliver Northup: 1997–2010

 Marsh was born on May 14, 1997.
-He first made local headlines in 2008 at the age of 10 after receiving an American Red Cross Heroes Award for using CPR to save his father who was having a heart attack.
+He first made local headlines in 2008 at the age of 10 after receiving American Red Cross Heroes Award for using CPR to save his father who was having a heart attack.
 Also in 2008, Marsh's parents underwent a contentious divorce due to his mother's affair with his former kindergarten teacher.
 It was at this point that Marsh's homicidal fantasies first emerged.
 Marsh, then 10, was enraged with the woman for whom his mother had left his father.
 He plotted to slit her throat or strangle her to death.
 At age 10, Marsh also began to have dreams of killing people.
 At 11, he told a therapist about fantasies of torturing people and his desire to make those fantasies come true.
 When Marsh was 11, he was diagnosed with adjustment disorder with depressed mood.
 In seventh grade, he began threatening physical harm.
 In May 2010, Marsh started seeing David Besa, a clinical social worker from Kaiser Permanente.
 The intake form described Marsh as having nightmares and temper outbursts and being nervous and not liking other people.
 In August 2010, he was prescribed his first antidepressant, Prozac.
 The prescription called for one to two capsules daily, 100 mg in quantity.